TZstatsADS/fall2019-proj1--nicolembithe/figs/README.md

 # ADS Project 1:  R Notebook on Lyrics Analysis
 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+This directory contains the image on the cover page.